synap5e/crash_tournament/README.md

 - `get_uncertainty(crash_id) -> float`: Get sigma (uncertainty)
 - `snapshot() -> dict` / `load_snapshot(state: dict)`: Serialize/deserialize state
 - Implementation: `TrueSkillRanker` (k-way → k-1 pairwise conversions, configurable weight parameter, default 1/(k-1))

+**Important:** TrueSkill is fundamentally a pairwise rating system, but we perform k-way comparisons for efficiency.
+Each k-way comparison is converted to k-1 sequential pairwise TrueSkill updates (e.g., a 4-way comparison becomes 3 pairwise updates: 1st vs 2nd, 2nd vs 3rd, 3rd vs 4th).
+The weight parameter (default 1/(k-1)) prevents overconfidence from treating k-1 pairwise updates as k-1 independent comparisons.

+**Tradeoffs:** This approach assumes transitivity and consistent judge accuracy across the k-way comparison, which may introduce noise.
+The benefit is fewer LLM calls for convergence, but at the cost of potential ranking errors from these assumptions.

+**Special case k=2:** When k=2, the system simplifies to true TrueSkill with exactly one pairwise comparison per evaluation, making it equivalent to standard TrueSkill usage.

 **`Selector`** — Decides which crash groups to evaluate next
 - `next_groups(all_crash_ids: Sequence[str], k: int, budget: int) -> Sequence[Sequence[str]]`: Generate groups